 We invite you and your friends to come to the Main Library in Frisco from 4 – 5pm on Tuesday, April 7 and Friday, April 10 to find the perfect free prom dress!
 Contact firstname.lastname@example.org for more information.

-Patrons are invited to sign up at the North Branch Library in Silverthorne circulation desk for a 10 minute time slot for their child (or 2 to 3 children) to practice their reading with certified reading dog, Ingrid.
-Feel free to call 970-668-4280 with questions.
+Patrons are invited to sign up at the North Branch Library in Silverthorne circulation desk for a 15 minute time slot for their child (or 2 to 3 children) to practice their reading with a certified reading dog.
+Feel free to call 970-668-4280 to schedule a time slot or ask questions.

 Come learn about our new program for young children: 1000 Books Before Kindergarten.
 You and your child may register for the program, pick up a book bag, and either relax and read here at the library or join in our 10:30 Little Reader Storytime.
 Books to read, program information and snacks will be available in the Blue River Room between 9:30 and 11:30, with a short story time at 10:30.
 Call 970-668-4285 with questions.